 The evolution of gene function

 Since Darwin, the central task of evolutionary biology has been to provide an historical explanation for biodiversity — the great variety of species in nature, each with features remarkably well adapted it to its environment.
 With the rise of molecular biology, a new level of biodiversity has emerged, which also demands an explanation — the remarkable variety of genes in our genomes, the products of which each have specialized functions within the cell.
 Our goal is to understand the mechanisms and dynamics by which genes and the proteins they code for evolved their diverse functions.
 We employ a synthesis of evolutionary and phylogenetic techniques with functional molecular biology and biochemistry.
-Our current model system is a gene family of great biological and biomedical importance.
+We work on numerous protein families, as long as they are biologically interesting and serve as strong models for key questions in evolutionary biochemistry.

 The Functional Synthesis in molecular biology and evolution